 After enjoying our spot for a while, we happened to meet Ijaz, a local resident, who happily took us to his village, a 25 minutes walk from the lake, showing us small waterfalls coming from far away mountains and which are also the source of their daily water consumption.

 People in his village rely on woodwork and masonry in the nearby city for their living.
-In winters, they leave their houses due to the harshness of weather and spend two to three months in Abbottabad and then come back when the season ends.
+In winters, they leave their houses due to the weather’s harshness and spend two to three months in Abbottabad and then come back when the season ends.

 How to reach Samundar Katha